 The shot above is my victory photo.
 I can't even begin to

-describe how many hours and how much frustration I went through in removing that
+describe how many hours and how much frustration we went through in removing that

 lower-rear control arm.
 Here's what things looked like after removing the